-To further prevent drafts, the wall shield and ceiling firestops should be caulked with high temperature caulk to seal gaps.
-Gas line holes and other openings should be caulked with high temp caulk or stuffed with unfaced insulation.
+To further prevent drafts, the wall shield and ceiling

+firestops should be caulked with caulk with a minimum of 300°F continuous exposure rating to seal gaps.
+Gas line holes and other openings should be caulked with caulk with a minimum of 300°F continuous exposure rating or stuffed with unfaced insulation.
 If the appliance is being installed on a cement slab, a layer of plywood may be placed underneath to prevent conducting cold up into the room.